The Green Transition in a Putty-Clay Model of Capital

 The challenge

-Climate change is one of the largest challenges for the world economy, and developing economies are exposed greatly by this challenge.
-Middle-income and developing countries are a great contributor to the global emissions with China and India accounting for 38% of global CO2 emissions in 2022.
-An assessment of the transition from fossil-fuel based technologies to green technologies is necessary, given the substantial investment that still exists in fossil fuels.
-These sunk costs create a barrier to adopting new technologies, as they make the macroeconomic trade-offs more complex.
+Climate change is one of the largest challenges for the world economy, and developing economies are particularly exposed to its effects.
+Middle-income and developing countries are also now a large and increasing contributor to the global emissions with China and India accounting for 38% of global CO2 emissions in 2022.
+A transition from fossil-fuel based technologies to green technologies is necessary, but may be slowed by the substantial investment that still exists in fossil fuel-based technologies.
+These sunk costs create a barrier to adopting new technologies, as a rapid transition may require abandonment of old technologies before the end of their useful life.
 This project seeks to understand how to discourage the continued use of polluting technologies to motivate businesses in developing economies to invest in new, green technologies.

 The intervention

-This project proposes building a comprehensive integrated assessment model that evaluates various policy interventions, such as carbon taxes, subsidies for green investments, and investment subsidies, to account for the fixed nature of existing fossil-fuel-based capital investments.
+This project proposes building a comprehensive integrated assessment model that evaluates various policy interventions, such as carbon taxes, subsidies for green R&D, and taxes on dirty investment, which accounts for the fixed nature of existing fossil-fuel-based capital investments.
 By incorporating the dynamics of putty-clay technology, the model aims to provide realistic quantitative trade-offs between short-term and long-term economic impacts.
-The model will also include a component that captures the damages caused from emissions, helping assess the overall welfare implications of green policies.
+The model will include a component that captures the damages caused by climate change , helping assess the overall welfare implications of green policies.

 The potential impact